-- Uses Talend to extract data files from on-premises (structured/semi-structured) and ingest into Amazon S3 using a metadata-based approach to store data quality rules and target layout
+- Use Talend to extract data files from on-premises (structured/semi-structured) and ingest into Amazon S3 using a metadata-based approach to store data quality rules and target layout

-- Stores data on Amazon S3 as an enterprise data lake for processing
+- Store data on Amazon S3 as an enterprise data lake for processing

-- Leverages the Talend Snowflake data loader to move files to Snowflake from Amazon S3
+- Leverage Talend Snowflake loader to move files to Snowflake from Amazon S3

-- Runs Talend jobs on execution connecting to Snowflake and process data
+- Run Talend jobs on execution connecting to Snowflake and process data